dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I like nonsense, it wakes up the brain cells.
-Fantasy is a necessary ingredient in living, it's a way of looking at life through the wrong end of a telescope.
-Which is what I do, and that enables you to laugh at life's realities.
+  The first requisite of a good citizen in this republic of ours is that he shall be able and willing to pull his own weight.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1460 days)
+## 🌟 Experiences (1461 days)

 ### 🧮 Programming languages